“You can’t stop the waves, but you can learn to surf.” -John Kabat-Zinn

 This storyline is an excellent self-reflection exercise for my coaching clients; it can strike home like a lightning bolt to the true inner-self.
 It prompts you to immediately ask whether the things you are writing (about what they would say at your funeral) are a reflection of who you want to be.
 A simple conversation at the coffee station at work can take on significant meaning once you consider that person is speaking at your funeral.
 It powerfully demonstrates how you view your life and gets you to rethink your priorities.

 You get a reinvigorated perspective on your life by contemplating your death.

 The next question, however, is even weightier.
 Suppose you do die.
 The odds are about 100%.
 Then what?

 I am planning for that to be the best day of my life.
 I’m going surfing!
 In heaven.

-That being understood, heaven has been a watershed for me.
+That being said, heaven has been a watershed for me.
 It has turned the tide in my life on how I view my death.
-Understanding God’s promises around heaven in the Bible gave me a clear vision of where I was going when I die.
-My focus now is to spend my remaining time on earth preparing for that day when I can paddle out in heaven.
+Understanding God’s word in the Bible about heaven have imparted to me a clear vision of where I am going when I die.
 Priorities have changed.
 The work-life balance conundrum is resolved.
-This life is simply a dress rehearsal to prepare me for that eternal ride home.
+My focus now is to spend my remaining time on earth preparing for that day when I can paddle out in heaven.
+This life is simply a dress rehearsal to lay the groundwork for that eternal ride home.
 I intend to make sure my surfboard is fully waxed up when I get there.